wp-plugins/foxyshop/readme.txt

 '*/wp-content/plugins/*' folder.

 1. Activate the '*FoxyShop*' plugin in your WordPress admin '*Plugins*'
-1. Go to '*Products / Manage Settings*' in your WordPress admin area.
+1. Go to '*Products / Manage Settings*' in your WordPress admin.
 1. Enter your FoxyCart domain.
 1. Copy and paste the supplied API key into your FoxyCart admin area (Advanced) and check the "enable verification" checkbox.
 1. All the other settings are optional.